Nuitka/Nuitka-website/doc/posts/nuitka-release-065.rst

 Again, GSoC 2019 is also showing effects, and will definitely continue to do soin the next release.

-Many use cases have been improved, and on an organisational level, the adoption of Visual Studio Code seems an huge improvement to have a well configured IDE out of the box too.
+Many use cases have been improved, and on an organizational level, the adoption of Visual Studio Code seems an huge improvement to have a well configured IDE out of the box too.